Abruz-plotz/Customer_analysis_SQL/README.md

 ![Result](https://raw.githubusercontent.com/Abruz-plotz/Customer_analysis_SQL/main/Scrnshts/Ans_9.png)

-**Analysis No.10 :-** Number of customers and the maximum hours spent on the app in each preferred order category.
+**F10) Analysis No.10 :-** Number of customers and the maximum hours spent on the app in each preferred order category.

 ```sql
 Select PreferredOrderCat,count(CustomerID) as No_of_Customers,